Income

 Since 2017, the Canterbury Wellbeing Survey has asked respondents how well their total household income meets their everyday needs (for things such as accommodation, food, clothing and other necessities).

-The figure shows, that for greater Christchurch, the proportion of respondents satisfied or very satisfied with their household income (that it meets their everyday needs) has remained relatively constant over the period 2017 to 2020 (67.3% and 67.8% respectively, at these two time-points).
+The figure shows, that for greater Christchurch, the proportion of respondents satisfied or very satisfied with their household income (that it meets their everyday needs) has declined steadily over the period mid-2019 to late-2022 (69.5% to 61.1%).

 The figure shows a pattern of generally similar satisfaction with income across the age groups for the period 2017 to 2020.
-In 2018, there were no statistically significant differences between the groups.
-However, in 2020 the proportion of the 18 to 24 years group satisfied or very satisfied with their household income (59.2%) has fallen to be statistically significantly lower than the proportion for the 50 to 64 years (71.8%), 65 to 74 years (75.7%), and 75+ years (76.5%) age groups.
-Similarly, the proportion of the 25 to 34 years age group satisfied or very satisfied with their household income (64.3%) has fallen to be statistically significantly lower than the proportion for the 65 to 74 years and 75+ years age groups in 2020.
+However, in 2022 the proportion of the 18 to 24 years group satisfied or very satisfied with their household income (57.2%) has fallen to be statistically significantly lower than the proportion for the 65 to 74 years (67.6%), and 75+ years (71.4%) age groups.

-The figure shows that from 2017 to 2020 a statistically significantly smaller proportion of younger respondents with a disability or long-term health condition (aged under 65 years) reported being satisfied or very satisfied with their household income, compared with those without a disability or long-term health condition (48.1% and 70.9% in 2020, respectively).
-There was no difference for older respondents with a long-term health condition or disability (70.9% satisfied or very satisfied).
+The figure shows that from 2017 to 2022 a statistically significantly smaller proportion of younger respondents with a disability or long-term health condition (aged under 65 years) reported being satisfied or very satisfied with their household income, compared with those without a disability or long-term health condition (42.3% and 65.5% in 2022, respectively).
+There was no statistically significant difference for older respondents with a long-term health condition or disability in 2020 or 2022 (57.3% satisfied or very satisfied, 2022).

 Data Sources